 How To Choose

-Really, the choice between sick days and PTO is up to the employee.
-It’s best to have a clear understanding of how much PTO you’ve banked before choosing between a sick day and PTO.
+Really, the choice between PTO vs. sick days is up to the employee.
+It’s best to have a clear understanding of how much PTO you’ve banked when considering PTO vs. sick time.
 Each person varies and has different plans for the year.
 If you’re planning a long vacation soon, maybe save the PTO and instead opt for the sick day when not feeling well.
 As long as you keep track of all of your options and hours and have a clear understanding of expectations for using those hours, choosing isn’t too difficult.

-In conclusion, the differences between sick days and PTO vary a bit between companies but are both there for a reason—to take time off.
+In conclusion, PTO vs. sick time varies a bit between companies but are both there for a reason—to take time off.
 Never feel guilty about taking the time you need.
 It’s there for a reason.
 There isn’t an employee out there who won’t benefit from a break.

 TimeTrakGO encourages time off with our PTO time tracking software.
 Our goal is to make time off easy to request and take.
 TimeTrakGO takes the confusion out of PTO so employees and employers can focus on the tasks at hand.
 Contact us, and let’s see how TimeTrakGO can help improve and encourage time away from work for your employees.